ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-58. Complete the following sentences:
+Q. Complete the following sentences:

 1. Receiver Operating Characteristics of a classifier shows its performance as a trade off between `[...]` and `[...]`.
 2. It is a plot of `[...]` vs. the `[...]`.
 In place of `[...]`, one could also use `[...]` which are essen- tially {1 - ‘true negatives’}.